Lossless propagation of gain-compensated graphene plasmons: Introduction

+For the single-layer graphene (SLG) analytical model, we use the standard transverse-magnetic (TM) surface-wave condition for a conductive graphene sheet embedded in a homogeneous dielectric environment.
+With fields proportional to $\exp(iqx-i\omega t)$, the transverse decay constant is $\kappa=(q^2-\varepsilon_d k_0^2)^{1/2}$, and the graphene sheet enters through the boundary condition

+which is the usual surface-conductivity description of graphene SPPs \cite{hanson2008dyadic,jablan2009plasmonics,gonccalves2016introduction}.
+Solving this relation and writing the result in effective-index form gives

+where $k_0 = \omega/c$, $n_{Gr}$ is the graphene plasmon effective refractive index, $\varepsilon_d$ is the dielectric permittivity surrounding the graphene sheet, and $\sigma(\omega)$ is the optical sheet conductivity of graphene \cite{hanson2008dyadic,falkovsky2008optical,gusynin2007ac}.
+Throughout the manuscript we use

+With the $\exp(iqx-i\omega t)$ convention, $q''>0$ denotes propagation loss.
+In a passive attenuating case the propagation length is therefore

+When the active dielectric is chosen such that $q''=0$, this modal attenuation length diverges within the local linear model; other material or nonlinear loss channels are not included in this definition of lossless propagation.

-Graphene stands out because its plasmon frequency, confinement, and damping can be tuned electrically via the Fermi level, making it especially attractive for the THz--mid-IR \cite{tonouchi2007cutting}.
-The price of this confinement, however, is ohmic loss: plasmons on passive graphene typically propagate only a few to a few tens of wavelengths before decaying, which limits device length and functionality.
+Graphene stands out because its plasmon frequency, confinement, and damping can be tuned electrically via the Fermi level, making it especially attractive for the THz--mid-IR \cite{tonouchi2007cutting,low2014graphene}.
+The price of this confinement, however, is ohmic loss: plasmons on passive graphene typically propagate only a few to a few tens of wavelengths before decaying, which limits device length and functionality \cite{grigorenko2012graphene,koppens2011graphene,jablan2013plasmons}.
 Additional loss channels (e.g.\ electron--phonon processes) can further influence linewidth and propagation \cite{principi2014plasmon}.

-A natural way to counteract loss is to place graphene in or on a gain medium with $\varepsilon_d = \varepsilon_R + i\varepsilon_I$ with $\varepsilon_R>0, \varepsilon_I < 0$, where the imaginary part accounts for gain, i.e.\ the dielectric supplies energy counterbalancing dissipation \cite{yu2008gain,athanasopoulos2013enhanced,bergman2003spaser,noginov2009spaser,oulton2009plasmon}.
-In metal plasmonics, gain concepts connect to spasers and plasmon lasers, demonstrating the feasibility of overcoming plasmonic loss through stimulated emission \cite{stockman2008spasers}.
-For graphene specifically, gain-embedded configurations have been analyzed for sheets and ribbons \cite{menendez2016graphene,zhernovnykova2019surface,eremenko2018propagation}.
+A natural way to counteract loss is to place graphene in or on a gain medium with $\varepsilon_d = \varepsilon_d' + i\varepsilon_d''$ with $\varepsilon_d'>0, \varepsilon_d'' < 0$, where the imaginary part accounts for gain, i.e.\ the dielectric supplies energy counterbalancing dissipation \cite{yu2008gain,athanasopoulos2013enhanced,bergman2003spaser,noginov2009spaser,oulton2009plasmon}.
+In metal plasmonics, gain concepts connect to spasers and plasmon lasers, demonstrating the feasibility of overcoming plasmonic loss through stimulated emission \cite{bergman2003spaser,noginov2009spaser,stockman2008spasers}.
+For graphene specifically, gain-embedded configurations have been analyzed for sheets and ribbons \cite{menendez2016graphene,zhernovnykova2019surface,eremenko2018propagation}, and related theoretical methods for graphene and active metamaterials are discussed in Ref.~\cite{mattheakis2017chapter}.